Helpful Gardening Tips

-Appearance of the Carex Lurida- Lurid Sedge
+The appearance of the Carex Lurida- Lurid Sedge

 Carex Lurida- Lurid Sedge blooms match the yellowish-green color of the plant until the seed head appears which is tan in color.
-They are oblong and covered in multiple bristles.
+They are elongated and covered in multiple bristles.
 People often liken the flowers of Carex lurida to the fruits of the Liquidambar styraciflua (American Sugargum) tree.
 The flowers appear between June and August.
-Carex Lurida- Lurid Sedge are found in sedge meadows, swamps, bordering marshes, seeps, lakes, and ponds.
+Carex Lurida- Lurid Sedge is found in sedge meadows, swamps, bordering marshes, seeps, lakes, and ponds.
 They are often used for soil retention and wetland restoration as they can tolerate a variety of soils as well as seasonal floodings.

 Planting & Hardiness Of Carex Lurida- Lurid Sedge